An improved analysis of the M\"omke-Svensson algorithm for graph-TSP on subquartic graphs: Preliminaries: Notation and definitions

 \end{lemma}

-\begin{proof} The ultimate purpose of the circulation network $C(G,T)$ in \cite{DBLP:conf/focs/MomkeS11} is to find a subset of back edges, $S \subseteq B(T)$, so that $T\cup S$ is 2-vertex connected and so that the following cost function has a low value:
+\begin{proof} The purpose of the circulation network $C(G,T)$ in \cite{momke2016removing} is to find a subset of back edges, $B' \subseteq B(T)$, so that $T\cup B'$ is 2-vertex-connected and so that the following cost function (stated here for a subquartic graph) is minimized:

-If we assign values to the edges in $B(T)$, then the only vertices that can add to the cost function are the expensive vertices, since the maximum value allowed on an edge is one.
-When computing the cost of the 2-vertex connected subgraph that corresponds to an integral circulation of $C(G,T)$, M\"omke and Svensson use a special rule to account for the cost on a branch vertex $u$: for each outgoing edge $(u,v) \in T$, the number of incoming back edges in the form of $(w,u)$ emanating from the subtree rooted at $v$ minus one is added to the cost.
-However, in the case of subquartic graphs, a branch vertex is not expensive (Lemma \ref{lem:bex}).
-Thus, in this special case, the simplified cost function in \eqref{cost-func-main} is valid.

-If $b: B(T) \rightarrow \{0,1\}$ is an integral function and every internal vertex in $T$ is satisfied by $b$, then the edges with $b$-value 1 form a set $S$ such that $T+S$ is 2-vertex connected.
-We can instead use a fractional function $b:B(T) \rightarrow [0,1]$ to obtain an upper bound on the cost of such a 2-vertex connected subgraph using the cost function \eqref{cost-func-main}.

-One can verify that all internal vertices being satisfied by $b$ corresponds to the edges with unit demand in the network $C(G,T)$ having their demands satisfied and that, for subquartic graphs, the cost function \eqref{cost-func-main} equals the cost function used in \cite{DBLP:conf/focs/MomkeS11} to upper bound the cost of a circulation in $C(G,T)$. \end{proof}

-Although finding $b$-values for the back edges that satisfy all the vertices in $T_{int}$ is equivalent to finding a feasible circulation of $C(G,T)$, and we could have stuck to the notation presented in \cite{DBLP:conf/focs/MomkeS11}, we believe our notation results in a clearer presentation of our main theorems.